samtay/samtay.github.io/_drafts/pgm-intro.md

 math techniques to unsuspecting applied problem domains; in this case, solving probabilistic inference problems via graph theory.

-This is the first of a series designed to introduce the concept of probabalistic graphical models, motivate their definitions, demonstrate their mathematical beauty, and (time-permitting) show their implementation in Haskell.
+This is the first of a series designed to introduce the concept of probabalistic graphical models, motivate their definitions, outline related algorithms, and (time-permitting) show their implementation in Haskell.

-**Disclaimer**: this *Part 1* introductory post is rooted in the excessively optimistic assumption that I will have time to write subsequent posts that expand from this introduction, and the less excessively optimistic assumption that this expansion can be written to a broader audience than fellow graduate students enrolled in UW CSE 515.
+**Disclaimer**: this *Part 1* introductory post is rooted in the excessively optimistic assumption that I will have time to write subsequent posts that expand from this introduction.

-**Prerequisites** are unfortunately yet to be determined.
+**Prerequisites** are in flux.
 Since I've only just started this class it is impossible to know exactly how much of it can be disseminated to a broader audience.
 At the very least, you will need
 1. Mathematical maturity, at least enough to understand the definition of a [graph](https://en.wikipedia.org/wiki/Graph_theory) <!-- or link to my own definition -->
 2. Probability at the [undergraduate level](https://projects.iq.harvard.edu/stat110/home).